How Salespeople Learn

 The future of sales learning is exciting, fast moving and a journey of discovery through innovation, experimentation and adaption.
 It is incumbent on the sales enablement community to drive this transformation in sales learning.
 Learning to learn to sell is not a one-off event, it is a mindset and lifelong practice for everyone wanting a career in sales.

-If you would like to learn more about capturing tacit tacit knowledge and converting it into buyer-relevant conversations delivered in online playbooks at the point of use, hit the Playbook help button.
-If you would like to learn more about Enableocity virtual learning events and remote selling skills workshops, visit our configure your services page and explore which of our offerings are most relevant for the outcomes you desire.
+If you would like to learn more about capturing tacit knowledge and converting it into buyer-relevant conversations delivered in online playbooks at the point of use, hit the Playbook help button.
+If you would like to learn more about Enableocity virtual selling ideas, please visit remote selling mastery.